Github App Permissions

 Overview

-Arnica is installed as a with the minimum permissions required to operate its full functionality.
+Arnica is installed as a GitHub Apparrow-up-right with the minimum permissions required to operate its full functionality.
 This article explains why each permission is required.

 Permissions Breakdown